microsoft/genaiscript/README.md

 fix spelling errors and make it technical.`
 ```

-GPTools comes with builtin tools and allows you to fork and customize the AI prompts to your project specific needs.
+GenAIScript comes with builtin tools and allows you to fork and customize the AI prompts to your project specific needs.
 This leverages VSCode language support (completion, coloring, error checking)
 while remaining friendly to people not very familiar with JavaScript.
-GPTools also provides detailed expansion logs to help you debug your templates.
+GenAIScript also provides detailed expansion logs to help you debug your templates.

 Since gptool scripts are stored as files in the project, they can be shared, versioned, collaborated on by the entire development team
 using the existing team development cycle.